JuliaML/LossFunctions.jl/docs/index.rst

 element-wise results are averaged or summed over.

 From an end-user's perspective one normally does not need to import this package directly.
-That said it can provide a decent starting point for students that are interested in investigating the properties and behaviour of loss functions.
+That said, it should provide a decent starting point for any student that is interested in investigating the properties or behaviour of loss functions.

 Where to begin?
 ---------------------